 Next: Your nose knows something you don’t.

-5. Your sense of smell is poor
+5. You’re slowly losing your sense of smell

 Next: Are you “losing grip” on your vitality?